nicolosole-lab/CoopSystem/replit.md

 - **Payment Records System Complete**: Successfully fixed all payment record issues including translation label display and added advanced multi-select filtering capabilities.
 Status labels now display properly (no more translation keys), and users can select multiple payment statuses simultaneously for filtering.
 Backend properly handles comma-separated status arrays with IN clause SQL filtering.
 - **Multi-Select Status Filtering**: Implemented intuitive checkbox-based status selection with proper display of selection count.
 Users can filter by multiple statuses (Draft, Pending Approval, Approved, Paid, Overdue) with real-time results updating.
 - **Budget Allocation Delete Fix**: Added delete functionality for budget allocations with trash icon buttons and confirmation dialogs.
 Fixed the 204 No Content response handling in the mutation.
-- **Compensation Calculation Refactor (In Progress)**: Transitioning from staff-specific rates to budget allocation rates for compensation calculations.
-This includes removing staffRates table, adding budgetAllocationId to time logs, and updating all related UI components.
+- **Compensation Calculation Refactor Complete**: Successfully transitioned from staff-specific rates to budget allocation rates for compensation calculations.
+Removed staffRates table from database, added budgetAllocationId to time logs, removed all staff rate UI components and references.
+Compensation now calculates using totalCost from time logs which reference budget allocations.

 # User Preferences